Our Best Baked and Glazed Ham Recipes for Easter

 An aromatic paste of fresh herbs and garlic scents this fresh ham, an impressive main course that easily feeds up to 20.

-The sugars in honey caramelize at high temperatures, which forms the addictive coat of a glazed ham.
-Garlic and lemon temper the sweetness.
+The sugars in honey caramelize at high temperatures, which forms the addictive coat of this glazed ham, while garlic and lemon temper the sweetness.
 This mixture uses 1/4 cup of honey, one tablespoon of lemon juice, and 1/2 teaspoon of minced garlic.

 Glazed Ham with Horseradish Cream